 The Olympia Metropolitan Park District (OMPD) is a separate taxing authority and generates revenue through a property tax for park land acquisition, development, improvements and maintenance of the new parks.
-In 2022, the 2% voter-approved utility tax and 1% of non-voted utility tax (on electric, gas and telephone utilities) is also dedicated to park land acquisition.
-In 2022, a few highlights of the \$7,863,399 Parks capital program include: Armory Creative Campus Design, Rebecca Howard Park Design, Lions Park Sprayground Construction, and Grass Lake Nature Park Trail Construction.
+In 2023, the 2 percent voter-approved utility tax and 1% of non-voted utility tax (on electric, gas and telephone utilities) is also dedicated to park land acquisition.
+In 2024, a few highlights of the \$15.7 million Parks capital program include: Armory Creative Campus Phase 1 Improvements, Yelm Highway Community Park Phase 1 Construction, and Grass Lake Nature Park Trail Construction.

-The next Parks Master Plan update is scheduled for 2022.
+The Parks Master Plan update was completed in 2022.

-Transportation projects for 2022-2027 improve access and safety for all users of the transportation system and invest in maintaining the system's existing infrastructure.
-Highlights from Transportation's \$57,945,075 million capital projects include: improvements on State Avenue, Boulevard Road Trail Crossing, Fones Road (Pacific Avenue to 18th Avenue) and the annual chip sealing projects for pavement preservation.
+Transportation projects for 2024-2029 improve access and safety for all users of the transportation system and invest in maintaining the system's existing infrastructure.
+Highlights for 2024 from Transportation's \$10.8 million capital projects include: Fones Road (Pacific Avenue to 18th Avenue) Major Reconstruction, Bicycle and Pedestrian Safety Improvements at 4th Avenue and Plum Street, Sidewalk Repair, and the annual chip sealing projects for pavement preservation.
+Projects are drawn from the Transportation Master Plan, which is updated every 6 to 8 years.